Discerning ground state and photoemission-induced spin textures in altermagnetic $\alpha$-MnTe: Conclusions

-Our results highlight the intrinsic complexity of SARPES investigations in MnTe and, in general, in altermagnetic materials.
-First, the band structure with lifted Kramers degeneracy - including both occupied and unoccupied states — introduces significant final-state effects.
+Our results highlight the intrinsic complexity of SARPES investigations in MnTe and in altermagnetic materials in general.
+First, the band structure with lifted Kramers degeneracy - including both occupied and unoccupied states — introduces significant photon-energy-dependent final-state effects.
 Second, the interaction of spin-polarized bands with polarized light causes additional modulations of photoelectron current and spin polarization.
 Third, these effects are further influenced by crystal orientation, the direction of the N\'eel vector, and the experimental geometry.
 These considerations have to be taken into account when aiming to assess properties of the initial state spin texture.
 In combination with symmetry arguments, it enhances the feasibility to support the $d$-wave-like concept in MnTe experimentally \cite{din2025unconventional}.
 The final degree of complexity arises from the presence of multiple magnetic domains within the ARPES probing area.
-All of these factors must be carefully considered to reliably interpret spin-resolved photoemission data in altermagnetic systems.
+All of these factors must be carefully considered to reliably interpret spin-resolved photoemission data in altermagnetic systems to avoid interpreting photoemission induced spin polarization as representing the ground state.
+As a general rule of thumb, symmetry arguments based, for example, on N\'eel vector reversal or rotation, are more reliable in their interpretation as those based on changing photon energy or polarization, or on absolute sign or direction of the measured spin polarization.
+Lastly, our results show the importance of numerical experiments for the interpretation of complex data from altermagnetic systems.